November 17 in Yankee History

 Players Who Have Died This Day

-• The list of noteworthy nonYankee players who have died on November 17 includes two righthanded pitchers, two southpaws, a catcher, and a lefty-hitting outfielder.
+• The list of noteworthy nonYankee players who have died on November 17 includes two righthanded pitchers, three southpaws, a catcher, and a lefty-hitting outfielder.
 Mort Cooper (1958) won 128, lost 75, and saved 14 games from 1938-1949 pitching mostly for the Cardinals; while Paul Derringer (1987) posted a 223-212-29 record with the Cards, the Reds, and the Cubs from 1931-1945.
 Lefty Earl Hamilton (1968) won 116, lost 147, and saved 13 games with the Browns, the Tigers, the Pirates, and the Phillies from 1911-1924; and portsider Ray Sadecki (2014) posted a 135-131 mark with seven saves in 563 games (328 of them starts) from 1960 to 1977 pitching mostly for the Cardinals, the Giants, and the Mets.
 Catcher Bill Merritt (1937) hit most of his eight home runs and drove in 195 runs with the Pirates, the Beaneaters, and the Reds from 1891-1899; and lefty-hitting outfielder Smead Jolley (1991) hit 46 roundtrippers good for 313 rbi’s with the White Sox and the Red Sox from 1930-1933.
+Lefty throwing Ron Bryant (2023), who was a switch hitter, pitched in 205 games (132 starts) for the 1967-1974 Giants and the 1975 Cardinals, to a 57-56 record with one save.

 •